ZebMcKayhan/SIA-Server/README.md

 ### For Windows

 #### Manual Start (for testing)
+>**Note:** It is convenient if you set logging to `Screen` in `sia-server.conf` as you can see the events on the screen as they come in.

 Open PowerShell, navigate to your script's directory, and run it.
 ```powershell
 cd C:\path\to\your\sia-server
 python sia-server.py